-4 Methods to Remove Write Protection from SD Card
+How to Remove Write Protection and Format Write-Protected SD Card

 - Method 1.
 Check the Physical Lock Switch